theonethread/falkor-auth-server/readme.md

 #### `falkor-auth-passwd`

 The accompanying `falkor-auth-passwd` binary is also a standalone `npm` command-line application written in JavaScript to be used with the `falkor-auth-server`.
-It generates hashes out of passwords based on the user's secret to be stored in the database.
+It generates hashes out of passwords based on the server's secret to be stored in the database.

 Usage: